chef-boneyard/chef-rfc/rfc020-community-guidelines.md

 The important information to report consists of:

-* Identifying information (name, email address, IRC nick, etc.) of the person doing the harassing
+* Identifying information (name, email address, slack username, IRC nick, etc.) of the person doing the harassing
 * The behavior that was in violation
 * The approximate time of the behavior
 * The circumstances surrounding the incident